Research

 Several research centers have been established at TAU School of Public Health to advance public health research.

 The Tobacco Control Research Forum was founded to encourage discussion and interaction between Israeli and international scientists who are interested in the field of tobacco control.
 Seminars, which will be held on an ad-hoc basis at Tel Aviv University, will focus on current issues of debate within the global tobacco control community.
-The Forum is organized by Prof. Laura (Leah) Rosen, Department of Health Promotion, School of Public Health, Sackler School of Medicine at Tel Aviv University.
+The Forum is organized by Prof. Laura (Leah) Rosen, Department of Health Promotion, School of Public Health, Faculty of Medical & Health Sciences at Tel Aviv University.